Clarissa Brown

 Fall 2025 Cohort

 Clarissa Brown is a second-year undergraduate student at the University of Wisconsin–Madison majoring in History.
 Originally from Los Angeles, California, she loves meeting people from different backgrounds and cultures, which is one of the reasons she is so excited to be a part of this project.
-In her free time, Clarissa enjoys playing golf and pickleball, watching Law and Order, and spending time with her friends and family.
+As an intern Clarissa explored post-revolutionary life in the South Carolina Lowcountry for her story about Venture.Â

 Gabriel Corro